Szymoony/COMP0123/README.md

 # Hidden Bridge Detection in Complex Networks

-This repository contains tools for identifying and analyzing hidden bridge nodes in complex networks.
-Hidden bridges are nodes with low betweenness centrality that significantly impact connectivity between specific communities when removed.
+This repository contains the implementation and analysis code for the paper "Hidden Bridges: Identifying Critical Low-Centrality Nodes in Community-Specific Social Network Connectivity".
+It provides tools for detecting and analyzing nodes that, despite having low betweenness centrality, significantly impact connectivity between specific communities when removed.

+## Paper Abstract

+This study investigates the overlooked role of "hidden bridge" nodes in social networks - nodes with low betweenness centrality that significantly impact connectivity between specific communities.
+Using three complementary networks (Facebook social circles, synthetic Stochastic Block Model, and Russian Twitch social network), we demonstrate that traditional high-betweenness centrality metrics fail to identify crucial nodes maintaining local community connections.
+Our analysis identified 466 hidden bridges in the Facebook network, with 155 nodes having betweenness centrality below 0.05, including one critical node that disconnected a single community from 15 different community pairs.

 ## Features